SAVE THE DATES!

 The Evolution of Duke Farms

-Following a brief business meeting, Executive Director of Duke Farms Michael Catania will speak about Duke Farms’ evolution from a 2,750-acre private estate to a public learning center and model of sustainable agriculture, ecological restoration and stewardship.
+Executive Director of Duke Farms Michael Catania spoke about Duke Farms’ evolution from a 2,750-acre private estate to a public learning center and model of sustainable agriculture, ecological restoration, and stewardship, and also explored some parallels between the historical and present-day versions of Duke Farms and the Princeton Nursery Lands.
+He invited all to visit Duke Farms (admission is free) and learn from both its successes and failures.

 Arbor Day Celebration